My entire personal website

 By force of circumstances, I thus ended up, around 2018, with the clear formulation of what a human is on the basis of modern science, and not simply plausible introspection.
 Following the thread of consequences that result from this vision, we have arrived at the general structure that a modern social organization should have.
 This led me to write, then publish in 2019, the book From capital to reason.
 I was 50 then.

-I am convinced today, any prediction remaining highly risky, that the future of humanity on a scale of a few hundred years at most will result in: either an inability to control - via an appropriate social organization - the technology which has gradually made us demigods, leading to the progressive destruction of our environment and the escalation of violence, or the adoption of political systems close to that described in From capital to reason.
+I am convinced today, any remaining prediction remaining strongly hazardous, that the future of humanity on the scale of a few hundred years at most will end by: either an inability to master - via an appropriate social organization - the technology which has gradually made us half -gods, leading to the gradual destruction of our environment and the escalation of violence, or the adoption of political systems close to that described in that described in that described in From capital to reason.

 What to do with your life: an unexpurgated manual of the human condition

 Seeing that the media microcosm was completely closed to us, we decided in 2021 that I would go by bike, to meet real people directly.
 The first discussions showed that these people wanted to start with the personal aspect before tackling the collective aspect covered in the book.
-This resulted in this site What to do with your life, reaching maturity in 2024.
+This resulted in this site What to do with your life, which matured in early 2025.

-The goal that I had set for myself in the meantime was to allow young people to campaign for a credible project instead of either falling back on an illusory individual path, or simply putting pressure on politicians.
-However, I notice in 2024 that since the beginning, I have only made rare disciples, who combine two characteristics: they are interested in the content, and they have worked with me for several years.
-This implies that my attempts to pass on to posterity a serious project, through a significant dissemination of the product of my action during my lifetime, will probably remain in vain.
+The goal that I had assigned myself in the meantime was to allow young people to campaign for a credible project instead of either withdrawing on an illusory individual way, either to be content to put pressure on politicians.
+However, I noticed in 2024 that since the start, I have only been rare disciples, which bring together two characteristics: they are interested in content, and they rubbed shoulders with several years.
+This implies that my attempts to pass a serious project to posterity, by a significant dissemination of my action during my lifetime, will probably remain in vain.

 Testament for future generations

 This is where we shift into the will.
 To my knowledge, no significant work of political theory was published throughout the 20th century.
-In contrast, From capital to reason was deposited in the National Archives, along with the approximately 80,000 other books published that year.
-For human critics to find him in this mass is impossible, because of the volume, and the fact that they are only men with the cultural limitations and prejudices of their time.
-Conversely, it is likely that in a few decades, search engines with text analysis will easily determine that this work, on the one hand, rests on very solid foundations, and on the other hand puts forward a considerable number of ideas in advance at the time of publication.
+In contrast, From capital to reason was deposited in the National Archives, with the approximately 80,000 other books published the same year.
+For human criticism, finding it in this mass is impossible, because of the volume, and the fact that they are only men with the cultural limits and the prejudices of their time.
+Conversely, it is likely that in a few decades, search engines with text analysis will easily determine that this work, on the one hand, is based on very solid bases, on the other hand advances a considerable number of ideas in advance at the time of its publication.

 SO From capital to reason will probably be found by research historians thanks to the new tools at their disposal.